Master of Arts in Teaching

 - Online application to Montana State University Graduate School with $60 fee.
 Secondary Deadline: March 1, 2020 for Secondary Education

 - Official transcripts from all institutions of higher education attended.
 Please note minimum GPA of 3.0 or higher.

 - Endorsement Verification Form for endorsement area sought

-- Score for Praxis Content Area Exam for endorsement area sought (Be sure to take this test no later than February 25 in order to assure scores are available by April 1)
+- Official score for Praxis Content Area Exam for endorsement area sought (Be sure to take this test no later than February 10 in order to assure scores are available by March 1)

 - Personal Statement (use template) Further information about the Personal Statement and guidelines are found on our

 - Describe your previous work history, academic preparation, and previous work with children or adolescents.

 - Describe the unique characteristics, academic abilities, and personal traits that qualify you to become a teacher.

 - Describe why you want to enter the teaching profession, and what you expect to encounter as a _ (ex: Science) _ teacher.